spaceitup/checkout-android/README.rst

         }
     }

-Registration
+Account Registration
 ------------

-There are two kind of registrations: Regular and Recurring.
+There are two types of account registrations: Regular and Recurring.
 Both types are supported and depending on registration settings in the list result a checkbox may show for either type of registration.
-Please see documentation at `optile.io <https://www.optile.io/opg#291077>`_ for more information about registration types.
+Please see documentation at `optile.io <https://www.optile.io/opg#291077>`_ for more information about account registration types.

 Your first payment
 ==================